digirati-co-uk/terraform-aws-modules/README.md

 ## ecs

-ECS specific modules (a number of the other, older, modules are ECS specific and should be moved).
+ECS specific modules (a number of the other, older, modules are ECS specific and should be removed).

 ### autoscaling/scheduled